 It’s not just consumer goods that have this problem.
-In fact, with the potential for flight of the moment type of purchases, they might be better off than our friends in the B2B space.
+In fact, with the potential for spur of the moment type of purchases, they might be better off than our friends in the B2B space.
 A service business must compete with all the other things that their target partners need to purchase to keep their businesses operational.

 For example, your business provides software for managing proposals, something that can help many businesses organize and automate parts of their sales process.
 More efficiency in sales could mean more revenue, more production, more of a lot of things.

 But a potential buyer still needs to invest in the staff to execute against work sold; staff to support those that execute the work; sales staff to sell the work; marketing staff to promote the work and the business.
-A new tool to make the sales organization more efficient does help – but that new software the marketing team wants could potentially triple the amount of leads generated for sales.
+A new tool to make the sales organization more efficient does help – but that new software the marketing team wants could potentially triple the number of leads generated for sales.
 And I heard the operations manager talking about a new point of sale system that takes the guesswork out of picking equipment and parts for upcoming orders…

 In any industry, there are alternatives for buyers to purchase beyond just your direct product or service type and your competitors.
 There are things competing for our sales before our target buyer even knows they want or need our things.